I released my hold on Prince Kaldar and offered

 has come to Thanator.”

-the English version of all conversations from this point
+I'll be giving the English version of all conversations from this point

 on.
 Kaldar, Darisha, and Darloona could speak English of course.
 Any other

-Thanatorian speech was translated for me, sometimes as it was spoken, and sometimes after
+Thanatorian speech was translated for me, sometimes as it was spoken, and

-I’m trying to find a young girl who passed through the gate accidentally.
+use some help.
+I’m trying to find a young girl who passed through the gate

-to Shondakor.
-My husband, prince Jandar, will be anxious to speak with
+all haste back to Shondakor.
+My husband, prince Jandar, will be anxious

-may not be far.
+gone, but they may not be far.
 We don’t want to get caught in the open

 again.
-We probably should make our way back to the others along the edge of the Kumala.”
+We probably should make our way back to the others along the edge

-hunters about during the migration season.
+the only hunters about during the migration season.
 Yathribs know the ways

 “Vanth?”
 I said.